ankur512512/httpservice-python/README.md

 ### Instructions to bootstrap the testing environment

-Provided your system already satisfies the `Pre-requisites` requirements stated at the beginning, please issue below command to automatically download, install and start a `minikube` cluster and enable the `ingress` and `metrics-server` addons on it.
+Provided your system already satisfies the `Pre-requisites` requirements stated at the beginning, please issue below command to automatically download, install and start a `minikube` cluster and enable the `ingress` addon on it.

 ```bash
 ./bootstrap.sh